 Overview

 Noe Valley is indeed a valley — it's surrounded by hills, making the neighborhood feel intimate and cohesive.
 The new town square, located on 24th street, is home to boutique shops, live music, and the Saturday farmer's market.
+You will see lots of strollers and dogs walking their owners over the weekends.
 While the neighborhood seems picture-perfect with its ever-present sunshine, beautiful Victorian houses, and quiet nature, some locals mention that it's great for buying artisanal goods but not always basic needs like weekly groceries or household supplies.

 Notable attraction